ManvishK7122/Data-Job-Salary-Analysis/README.md

 ### Background

-In 2021, Harvard Business Review wrote an article known as
+In 2021, Harvard Business Review published an article titled _Data Scientist: The Sexiest Job of the 21st Century_